 But ask yourself, what has your credit card really done for you lately?
 Hiked its Annual Percentage Rate, added mysterious fees, punished you for 'foreign transactions' on your trip to Mexico?

 Accept it: this relationship isn't going to work out.
 It's time to put your spending power into a credit card program that values your thirst for traveling.

 Budget Travel: 10 gorgeous pools you won't believe are public

 Citi Gold/AAdvantage Visa Signature Card

-Best for: Domestic travelers who often fly to the same destination
+: Domestic travelers who often fly to the same destination

 So you visit your grandmother twice a year in Cincinnati and fly home to Santa Barbara on all major holidays?
 This Visa card features a 'Reduced Mileage Awards' program that allows cardholders to fly to select AA destinations for 7,500 fewer miles] on a round-trip ticket.
 If you spend just $750 on the card in the first four months, American Airlines will award you 20,000 bonus miles.
 You'll earn one AAdvantage mile for every dollar spent, and there are no blackout dates for travel.
 Annual fee after first year - $50

 Chase Sapphire Preferred